farazAV/AppVirality-Android-SDK-2.0/README.md

 ...

 AppVirality appVirality = AppVirality.getInstance(this);
-appVirality.saveConversionEvent(event, transactionValue, transactionUnit, campaignId, growthHackType, conversionEventListener);
+appVirality.saveConversionEvent(event, transactionValue, transactionUnit, extraInfo, growthHackType, conversionEventListener);
 ```

 a) <b>event</b> - <i>String</i>.
 Name of the event to be recorded.
 b) <b>transactionValue</b> - <i>String</i>.
 Transaction amount for the event if applicable ; else null.
 c) <b>transactionUnit</b> - <i>String</i>.
 Transaction unit for the event if applicable ; else null.
-d) <b>campaignId</b> - <i>String</i>.
-Campaign Id for which to record the event, required only if multiple campaigns exists for a growth hack else can be null.
+d) <b>extraInfo</b> - <i>JSONObject</i>.
+Extra information with the event which would be returned to you in the web-hook call else can be null.
 f) <b>growthHackType</b> - <i>enum</i>.
 Type of growth hack for which recording event.
 Ex, Constants.GrowthHackType.Word_of_Mouth, Constants.GrowthHackType.Loyalty_Program, etc.
 g) <b>conversionEventListener</b> - <i>ConversionEventListener</i>.
 ConversionEventListener instance if you want to get the callback after API execution ; else null.